intgr/rocket-sentry/README.md

 Usage
 -----

-To use this, add the dependency to your `Cargo.toml`, and add the following to your code:
+To use this, add the dependency to your `Cargo.toml`, and add the fairing to your code:

 ```rust